sofmeright/VirtualDisplayDriver_Wizard/README.md

 ### Current Issues / Workarounds:
 - None that I am aware of at this time.
-- OH WAIT UGLY -> UGLY UI is AN ISSUE!
-Whats up next?
-A GUI rework!
 - Spoke too soon, I will fix this next: Solution - In order to have the selected RenderEngine (or Monitor Count) save to file, you will need to edit a priority (or add a resolution).
 (You can even press F2 then Press ENTER) There is no logic to detect when a user makes a selection in the combo box and in turn to write to file.
 For now its recommended to use this temporary workaround.
 - Does not automatically select the first detected RenderEngine as a default when you first run it if none are selected.
 This will be implemented soon, just select it and then change a priority or add a resolution for now.
 > Note: This software is essentially in beta.
 This is a quick and dirty tool by design.
 There is always that chance to find an issue I missed.
 I will encourage you to let me know if you find any bugs, I can't fix what I don't know is broke!